 Besides celebrations and promotion of European values on different occasions such as Europe Day, EMA is involved in analyzing and informing the public opinion on core issues of Albania’s path to the EU such as the implementation of the Stabilization and Association Agreement, the process of achieving the EU candidate status and the Visa Facilitation/Liberalisation Process.

-- Jean Monnet “Policy Debate with academic word” (2016-present), supported by Education, Audiovisual and Culture Executive Agency, European Commission.
+- Jean Monnet “Policy Debate with academic world” (2016-2018), supported by Education, Audiovisual and Culture Executive Agency, European Commission.
 This project, in framework of Erasmus + Programme, aims at fostering the dialogue between the academic world and policy-makers, in particular with the aim of enhancing governance of EU policies and preparation of Albania EU Negotiation Process.
-A series of qualitative and well- structured EU Workshops Series, combining theoretical, practical and shared knowledge will address the most EU-related prominent issues in Albania and the region focused in EU accession chapters and priorities such as: public administration and judicial reform, the fight against organised crime and corruption, the protection of human rights and anti-discrimination policies, food safety reform, environmental challenges, etc.
+A series of qualitative and well- structured EU Workshops Series, combining theoretical, practical and shared knowledge will address the most EU-related prominent issues in Albania and the region focused in EU accession chapters and priorities such as: public administration and judicial reform, the fight against organised crime and corruption, the protection of human rights and anti-discrimination policies, food safety reform, environmental challenges, etc. More information on AIEN you may find in its official webpage: www.aien.al

-National Convention for European Integration of Albania ( 2014- present) supported by Slovak Aid.
+National Convention for European Integration of Albania (2014- present) supported by Slovak Aid.
 The overall goal is to increase the participation of all segments of Albanian society (including the regions) in formulating and making of national policies.
 Special emphasis is put on EU integration effort of Albania as well as on promotion of cooperation of governmental and NGO sectors with the aim to strengthen capacities and capabilities in order to be able to meet all the criteria of the EU integration.
 There are set up four Working Groups ( I. Judiciary and fundamental rights II.
-Justice, fredom and security III.
+Justice, freedom and security III.
 Agriculture IV.
 Environment).
+More information on NCEI in Albania you may find in its official webpage: www.eurokonventa.al

 - Debunking the EU integration process (September 2011 – May 2012) supported by British Embassy in Albania.
 This initiative aims to stimulate a more informed and cliché debate on EU integration through intervening with a series of analysis and information activities amongst interested target groups, mainly in two directions: making the key policy areas of EU integration and in particular the EC Progress Report on Albania 2011 more readable for the public opinion, and widening the scope of the debate on EU integration in terms of topics covered and actors involved.